huntdatacenter/docs/docs/coordination/agreements/get-going.md

 # Get going

-**Here's a guide on how to approach administrative agreements in HUNT Cloud.**
+**This is a step-by-step guide on how to get going with your agreements in HUNT Cloud.
+The guide is intended for compliance coordinators that handles practical aspects of the agreements  on behalf of their organizations and/or scientific groups.**

 [[toc]]

 ::: tip

-Head over to our [agreement overview](/agreements/overview) to learn more about individual agreements mentioned below, and the [faq](/faq/agreements/) section for frequently asked agreement questions.
+Head over to our [agreement overview](/agreements/overview) to learn more about individual agreements mentioned below, and the [FAQ](/agreements/faq/) section for frequently asked agreement questions.

 :::